Disney's ABC network adds shows from Spielberg, Rhimes, Marvel

 Paul Lee, president of ABC Entertainment, didn’t say where on the schedule he intends to slot Spielberg’s “The Whispers,” a science fiction show, in which aliens invade Earth and use children to help them.

-The network scheduled two of its new comedies on Tuesday night, including “Selfie,” a show about a woman who has 263,000 online followers of her tweets, posts and selfie photos and who hires a marketing guru to help her connect with people in real life.
+The network scheduled two of its new comedies on Tuesday night, including “Selfie,” a show about a woman who has 263,000 online followers of her tweets, posts and selfie photos, who hires a marketing guru to help her connect with people in real life.

 ABC’s ratings fell by nearly 4 percent this season, according to Nielsen ratings through May 4.
 They fell by 4 percent as well among the 18-to-49-year-old viewers that advertisers most covet.